PicGo/vs-picgo/README.md

     Customize the name of the image to be uploaded
     </summary>

-    **Notice: The text you selected will become the fileName of the image to upload.**
     ![20190407122443.png](https://i.loli.net/2019/04/07/5ca97b8f402b7.png)
+    **Notice: If you selected some text before uploading, the selection will become the `fileName` of the image to be uploaded.**

     </details>
     <details>